 There is hereby established a Safety Committee which will also function as the Departments' Labor/Management Committee.
-The Committee shall consist of the following bargaining unit representatives: one (1) Trooper, one (1) Conservation Officer, one (1) Park Ranger, one (1) Special Agent 2, one (1) Fire Inspector and one (1) Special Agent 1.
-Additionally, a Management representative from each of the respective organizational units, and the individual designated as the SPOC Quality Coordinator, and the Management representative designated as the Quality Coordinator of the Department of Public Safety will serve as members of the Committee.
+The Committee shall consist of the following bargaining unit representatives: one (1) Trooper, one (1) Conservation Officer, one (1) Park Ranger, one (1) Special Agent 2, and one (1) Fire Inspector.
+Additionally, a Management representative from each of the respective organizational units, and the individual designated SPOC Quality Coordinator, and the Management as the representative designated as the Quality Coordinator of the Department of Public Safety will serve as members of the

+Committee.
 The Committee is established as a communications and discussion vehicle only and shall not have authority to bind either the Council or Management.
 Council representatives will be in pay status for all time spent in Committee meetings which are held during their regularly scheduled hours of employment.